CSIRO-enviro-informatics/shacl-form/README.md

 If the datatype is xsd:integer, xsd:float or xsd:double, the input field will be of type 'number'.
 Otherwise, it will be of type 'text'.

+**sh:minInclusive**
+Will set the minimum accepted value of the input field, including the value provided.
+The user will not be able to submit values outside the accepted range.

+**sh:maxExclusive**
+Will set the maximum accepted value of the input field, excluding the value provided.
+The user will not be able to submit values outside the accepted range.

+**sh:maxInclusive**
+Will set the maximum accepted value of the input field, including the value provided.
+The user will not be able to submit values outside the accepted range.

+**sh:minExclusive**
+Will set the minimum accepted value of the input field, excluding the value provided.
+The user will not be able to submit values outside the accepted range.

 **Other**
 *foaf:mbox*
 If a property requires a foaf:mbox, the corresponding input field will have input type `email`.